tranquilitybase-io/tb-gcp/tb-marketplace/tb-gcp-dep-guide.md

 ![Open Cloud shell](./img/result.png)
 ## Deployment on Google Marketplace
-Follow the following steps now to deploy Tranquility Base.
+Follow the following steps now to deploy Tranquility Base from Marketplace.

 ### 1.Change project
 Use the drop-down tool to find and select the project created in the configuration earlier.